 All applicants must also meet our English language requirements.

 Months of entry

-Religious beliefs, behaviours and institutions are fascinating and powerful components in human societies.
+Religious beliefs, behaviours and institutions are powerful components in human societies.
 Understanding their motivations and structures can help the search for solutions to major challenges in the contemporary world.

 Information for international students